 Executive Order 12770, “Metric Usage in Federal Government Programs.”

 Canada, of course, uses metric dimensions.
-The inch column is provided for ease of comparison.
+The inch column is provided only for ease of comparison.

 |300R||Grade marking is optional but “300” may be used.|